1910 Carmarthenshire County Council election: Election of aldermen

 All nine aldermen elected were Liberals.

 By-elections between 1910 and 1913

 Llansteffan by-election 1910

 A by-election was held in May 1910 following the sudden death of John Johns, chairman of the council.
 His son, Walter Johns was initially nominated but withdrew in favour of another Liberal.

 Llangeler by-election 1911

 A by-election was held on 6 May 1911 following the death of Conservative councillor, Thomas Thomas.
 Colonel Lewes of llysnewydd was selected in his place and won a comfortable victory over the Liberal candidate.
-His son, Walter Johns was initially nominated but withdrew in favour of another Liberal.